lokenx/plexrequests-meteor/README.md

 #Plex Requests - Meteor Style!

 ![plexrequestshomepage](Screenshot.png)

 This is Plex Requests but written with Meteor!
-It doesn't do everything the Django version does (it doesn't tie into Couch Potato yet) but I'm hoping to bring them up to feature parity.
-While it's missing some things it also adds some!
-Primarily, it allows you to view requested movies and does a check against these movies when trying to add new ones.
+It's been updated with basic [Couch Potato](https://github.com/RuudBurger/CouchPotatoServer) intergration; when movies are added it does a check for the movie's status in the CP database.
+To enable this, you need to enter your CP IP and API key into the plexrequests-meteor/server/server.js file, as well a being on the LAN as your CP server.
+I'm looking into a way to get Plex Requests to do a periodic check-in to update the requested list.

 For more details regarding Plex Requests view the original Django repo [here](https://github.com/lokenx/plexrequests) and a demo of this version is hosted on Meteor at [http://plexrequests.meteor.com](http://plexrequests.meteor.com).